 Spiraea japonica, commonly called Japanese spirea, is a dense, upright, mounded, deciduous shrub that typically grows 4-6’ tall with a slightly larger spread.
 Leaves (to 3” long) are oval and sharply-toothed.
 Tiny pink flowers in flat-topped clusters (corymbs) cover the foliage from late spring to mid-summer, with sparse and intermittent repeat bloom sometimes occurring.
 Flowers are attractive to butterflies.

 Genus name comes from the Greek word speira meaning wreath in reference to the showy flower clusters seen on most shrubs in the genus.

 Specific epithet means of Japan, which is part of its native range.

 'Little Princess' is an upright, rounded, deciduous shrub which typically forms a compact mound to 30" tall.
 Features numerous pink flowers in flat-topped clusters (corymbs) in late spring to mid-summer.
 Attractive to butterflies.
 Oval, sharply toothed, mint green leaves take on attractive red hues in autumn.

-No serious insect or disease problems.
-Susceptible to many of the diseases and insects that attack other members of the rose family, including leaf spots, fireblight, powdery mildew, rots, aphids, leaf roller and scale.
+No known serious insect or disease problems.
+Spireas are generally susceptible to many of the diseases and insects that attack other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.